SMCA-WR/dexi-px4-sitl-node-red-dev/README.md

 source install/setup.bash

-ros2 launch dexi_py offboard_sitl.launch.py
+ros2 launch dexi_py offboard_sitl_rosbridge.launch.py

-This launch file witll start the microdds agent and the DEXI PX4 Offboard Manager node.
+This launch file witll start the microdds agent, rosbridge, and the DEXI PX4 Offboard Manager node.

-# Start the ROS Bridge Server

-ros2 launch rosbridge_server rosbridge_websocket.xml

-# Access Node-RED
+## Access Node-RED

+Open a new tab and access Node-RED:

 http://localhost:1880

+Get the docker internal IP of the dexi-dev container and configure Node-RED websocket server with the IP address.